stickermule/http-cage/README.md

 ## Why.

-`Net::HTTP` by default has a connect timeout of 60 seconds and a request timeout of 60 seconds, a 2 seconds worst-case scenario timeout.
+`Net::HTTP` by default has a connect timeout of 60 seconds and a request timeout of 60 seconds, a 2 minutes worst-case scenario timeout.

 These defaults are kinda dangerous in a micro-services environment, where responses should happen fast or just timeout, to avoid server processes locking.